 Their height must then be reduced to about 5 mm.
 This value is not absolute, it depends on the concerned wagon, and it is better to measure the height before intervention and deduce the value to be removed.
 Personally, I am not very good at filing perpendicularly to the axis.
-To achieve this more easily, I stack around the pivot washers chosen to reach the desired thickness (it is not to within a tenth millimeter), then I file until reaching the top of the stack.
+To achieve this more easily, I stack around the pivot washers chosen to reach the desired thickness (it is not to within a tenth millimetre), then I file until reaching the top of the stack.

 In the photo, the new handles and the new buffers have already been mounted, and the steps have been flushed.

 Note the plywood support, whose core, invisible in the picture, is 30 mm wide, i.e. the inside width of the wagons, thus letting to immobilize and handle them without risk of deterioration.